-Seeing a coffee mug sublimation with your favorite photo, text, or graphic is a precious feeling for anyone who loves to have customized belongings.
-Whether you are an artistic person and want to sublimate ceramic mugs for yourself or plan to start an online business of sublimation mugs, You are o the right track.
+Seeing a coffee mug sublimation with your favorite photo, text, or graphic is precious for anyone who loves to have customized belongings.
+Whether you are artistic and want to sublimate ceramic mugs for yourself or plan to start an online business of sublimation mugs, You are on the right track.

-Yes, ceramic is a popular choice for sublimation crafting because it’s relatively easy to get it perfect, and you can never have too many coffee mugs.
+Yes, ceramic is a popular choice for sublimation crafting because it’s relatively easy to get it perfect, and you can always have a few coffee mugs.
 You’ll also need a sublimation printer and a heat source that can reach at least 385°, regardless of the type of ceramic blank you choose.
 Keep in mind that any ceramic cup or item will not suffice.
-For the ink to transfer, it needs to be adequately coated with a poly-coating—look for something labelled “sublimation.”
+For the ink to transfer, it needs to be adequately coated with a poly-coating—look for something labelled “sublimation.” one more exciting thing is that you can also sublimate color-changing mugs.

 What do you need to conduct the sublimation process on a coffee mug?